 Color is a peculiar subject.
 We're surrounded but color everyday but most of us know very little about it.

 We know color mainly in its literal form.
-But the psychology behind it actually dominates over its physical form.
+But the psychology behind it actually dominates over its physical appearance.

 This article is an extension of The Practical Guide to Color Theory for Photographers, a tutorial I’ve published quite some time ago.
 This time we're going dive further at a different angle - color analysis.

-In this tutorial, I’m going to show you how to convert the color of an image to information you can use to apply color theory to improve its aesthetics.
+In this tutorial, I'm going to show you how to convert the colors in your image to information you can use to apply color theory to improve its aesthetics.